 Create prefabricated cookie cutter food plans

 While certain tools such as the new USDA food plate and old food guide pyramid have a place in nutrition education, such tools are not the centerpiece of my counseling.
-Each client is presented with cutting edge information and individually tailored recommendations.
+Each client is presented with cutting edge information and individually tailored dietary recommendations.

 While clinical dietitians generally have significant medical knowledge, they are not physicians and do not prescribe medicine.
 I may, however, suggest supplements if I find a nutritional gap in your diet based on your food preferences and my monitoring of your diet.
+So we don’t write prescriptions in a conventional way, but we do prescribe in our own way.

 While I have no magic wands, I am confident that in working together, I can help you achieve your goals for a healthier lifestyle.
 A few examples from my 25 years of nutritional counseling best illustrate this: